 VT zone – in this zone, the device will try ATP initially and then deliver a shock if a defined number of ATP cycles fail

 Whilst more modern devices can determine the underlying rhythm, patients with AF and a fast enough ventricular rate can receive inappropriate shocks as the device is triggered simply by the high ventricular rate.
-These events can be significant psychological impact – patients describe an ICD discharge as like being ‘kicked by a horse’ and it is unlikely the internal cardioversion will terminate the rhythm resulting in multiple shocks.
+These events can have a significant psychological impact – patients describe an ICD discharge as like being ‘kicked by a horse’ and it is unlikely the internal cardioversion will terminate the rhythm resulting in multiple shocks.
 Also, as fast AF is usually haemodynamically tolerated, patients are conscious throughout.
 Some patients can also develop VT or VF which does not terminate despite appropriate therapies or rapidly recurs.
 This can result in multiple shocks and is called a VT/VF storm.

-NICE guidance TA134¹ classifies patients who are candidates for ICD insertion as with Primary or Secondary Prevention indications:
+NICE guidance classifies patients who are candidates for ICD insertion with primary or secondary prevention indications.
+5

-- Those who have HAD a serious ventricular arrhythmia without a treatable cause (SECONDARY PREVENTION)
+Those who have HAD a serious ventricular arrhythmia without a treatable cause:

 Survivors of cardiac arrest due to VT/VF

 Spontaneous sustained VT with syncope or haemodynamic compromise

-- Sustained VT without syncope / haemodynamic compromise but WITH LVEF < 35% and symptoms of NYHA III or better)
+Sustained VT without syncope/haemodynamic compromise but WITH left ventricular ejection fraction (LVEF) < 35% and symptoms of NYHA III or better

 An important feature of this category is the ‘without a treatable cause’ caveat.
 A lot of patients with ST-elevation MI’s will present with VT or VF – however, this is clearly a treatable cause and opening the occluded artery will terminate the arrhythmia.
 Similarly, VT due to electrolyte abnormalities will cease when they are corrected.
 These people do not need ICD’s unless the arrhythmia persists after the cause is corrected.

-- Those who are AT RISK of a serious ventricular arrhythmia (PRIMARY PREVENTION)
+Those who are AT RISK of serious ventricular arrhythmia:

 Familial cardiac conditions such as hypertrophic cardiomyopathy, Brugada syndrome, long QT syndrome or ARVC with high-risk features for sudden cardiac death